DataDog/datadog-ci-rb/README.md

 require 'rspec'
 require 'datadog/ci'

+# Only activates test instrumentation on CI
+if ENV["DD_ENV"] == "ci"
   Datadog.configure do |c|
-  # Only activates test instrumentation on CI
-  c.tracing.enabled = (ENV["DD_ENV"] == "ci")

     # Configures the tracer to ensure results delivery
     c.ci.enabled = true

     # The name of the service or library under test
     c.service = 'my-ruby-app'

     # Enables the RSpec instrumentation
     c.ci.instrument :rspec, **options
+  end
 end
 ```